FAQs - Updated November 2025

 7.Why would the City propose fencing a public park?

-All parks in Eugene close at 11:00 p.m. nightly, so this would not be a change in park rules or policy.
-Park fencing would allow for the park to be cleared prior to gate closure each evening.
-It would also allow for a much easier reset of the park each morning by operations staff due to a reduction in the amount of litter and vandalism to be addressed.
+All parks in Eugene close at 11:00 p.m. nightly, so this will not be a change in park rules or policy.
+Park fencing allows for the park to be cleared prior to gate closure each evening.
+It also allows for a much easier reset of the park each morning by operations staff due to a reduction in the amount of litter and vandalism to be addressed.
+There are gates that are closed every night at parking lots throughout Eugene’s Park system so this is not a new concept or operational challenge.
+We have worked with contractors for years to ensure gates are opened each morning and closed each night.

 8. Why is there a fence at the back of the park and will it be there after the renovation?

 Parks staff have been working with these neighbors to evaluate the need for and location of the fence.
 This fence remains a vital buffer for the neighbors and will be retained.
-It may, however, change location to allow for more of the park to be open and available for public use.
-A revised location is shown in the current design proposal.
+A new fence location is now shown 20’ north of the existing south neighbor fences to maintain this buffer while increasing the usable area of the park.

 9. Why is a section of the park not accessible to the public and what’s the plan for this area when the renovation is complete?